 By Dr. Nimet Adam

 I recently had a patient come in for a diagnostic hearing evaluation.
-She informed me that her Physician had suggested that she consider going to COSTCO for hearing aids as they were “a lot less expensive and basically the same” as products being offered elsewhere.
+She informed me that her Physician had suggested that she consider going to local big box store for hearing aids as they were “a lot less expensive and basically the same” as products being offered elsewhere.
 Fortunately, she felt it would be more appropriate to see a Doctor of Audiology for a diagnostic evaluation and consultation.
-Physicians referring patients to COSTCO to save money is alarming so I thought I would take a little of your time to provide some information about the differences between BIG BOX STORES, ON-LINE Hearing aids and future OVER-THE-COUNTER (OTC) products.
+Physicians referring patients to big box stores to save money is alarming so I thought I would take a little of your time to provide some information about the differences between BIG BOX STORES, ON-LINE Hearing aids and future OVER-THE-COUNTER (OTC) products.

-Hearing tests provided by COSTCO and other BIG BOX sites are NOT diagnostic evaluations.
+Hearing tests provided by big box stores and other BIG BOX sites are NOT diagnostic evaluations.
 They are not always conducted in an ANSI calibrated environment with calibrated equipment and they are not always provided by a licensed Audiologist.
 It is illegal for HEARING AID SALES PERSONS to represent their testing as anything other than a ‘screening for the purpose of fitting a hearing aid’.
-They take no medical history nor provide necessary diagnostic tests like otoadmittance, SIN, ANL, masked threshold, etc. Recently, I evaluated an unhappy patient that had purchased his hearing devices from COSTCO.
+They take no medical history nor provide necessary diagnostic tests like otoadmittance, SIN, ANL, masked threshold, etc. Recently, I evaluated an unhappy patient that had purchased his hearing devices from a local big box store.
 Upon inspection of his ear canal, he was completely impacted with wax.
 Not only was he tested with wax in his ears, he was also fitted.
 The sad part is that once we removed the wax, he did not need hearing aids.